 Top 7 Blockchain Use Cases

-In this article, we’ll look at seven of the most promising use cases for blockchain.
-For each use case, we’ll examine the challenges existing industries face and discuss how blockchain technology provides solutions.
-Finally, we’ll cover specific examples of projects that have developed technologies for each of these blockchain use cases.
+For each blockchain use case, we’ll examine the challenges existing industries face and discuss how blockchain technology provides solutions.
+We’ll also take a look at specific examples of businesses developing technologies for each of these blockchain use cases.

 According to US law, securities are “any note, stock, treasury stock, security future, security-based swap, bond, debenture, evidence of indebtedness” or other certificate of deposit that carries wealth.
 Tokens, in the context of blockchain technology, are digital assets with a fixed supply.
 Thus, the term “security tokens” refers to tokens created to represent real-world assets— that is, digital tokens that signify ownership of traditional securities.
 This is rapidly becoming one of the most significant blockchain use cases.